 If you’re traveling with young kids, then look no further than EuroVelo 15 — the Rhine Route.
 At 820 miles, the entire route is very manageable in a month-long summer holiday.
 In this time, you’ll follow the Rhine through four countries from source to sea, taking in some magnificent scenery on the way.
 The route is the first to be awarded the European Route Certification Standard, ensuring an exemplary level of infrastructure throughout.

 In many cases, substantial sections of EuroVelo routes are already complete and signposted, but gaps still exist.
-Our website provides a color-coded overview of each route itinerary.
+The Eurovelo website provides a color-coded overview of each route itinerary.
 Green sections are cycle routes with signposting in both directions.
 Yellow sections are undergoing work to meet EuroVelo standards but follow existing cycle infrastructure.
 Red sections are still in the route planning phase.

 There are endless blogs available online by cyclists who have taken on the EuroVelo routes.
 A good idea is to check out #EuroVelo on Twitter and Facebook to hear what bloggers are saying about their rides.
-We also regularly feature these cyclists in articles for eurovelo.com.